 1. We come to your home to fix a machine.
 These are quoted at the above rates.
 Count on a 2 to 3 hour repair charge.
 (Most Common Method)

 2. You bring the machine to us.
 We charge you at the above rates.
 This way we can figure out problems 5 minutes here and there if necessary.
 Why do we charge a higher rate for the first hour even when you bring the machine to us?
 We have to spend the time to bring the machine into and out of our shop.

 3. We take the machine from your location and fix in our shop.
 This is for very hard to fix or long fixes.
 We can research the issue, test the problems and order the parts.
 We can work on a fix 5 minutes here and there and get the machine working.
-Minimum charge for this service is $800.
-This includes two trip charges (within 50 miles - $1,000 over 50 miles) and up to 3.5 hours of repair work.
-Additional charges apply to parts.
+Minimum charge for this service is $900.
+This includes two trip charges (within 50 miles - $1,100 over 50 miles) and up to 3.5 hours of repair work.
+Additional charges apply to parts and additional hours at above rates.
 If we can solve the problem in less than 3.5 hours, we will use the extra time to clean the playfield.
 We can also clean the playfield, change the lights, replace the rubbers, etc for an additional fee.

 NOTE ABOUT REPAIR - ESPECIALLY ELECTRO-MECHANICAL PINBALLS

 New for 2015, we are no longer fixing EM Pinballs.
 They take too much effort and we cannot reasonably and fairly charge you for our time.